1500cloud/gitlab-user-sync/README.md

 It does this by having a custom attribute in your G Suite directory that corresponds to a GitLab username, and inviting those users to your GitLab group if they are not already a member.
-If you have any members of your group who do not have a username recorded against a corresponding
+If you have any members of your group who do not have a username recorded against a corresponding user in your G Suite Directory will be removed from your group.

 Getting started
 ---------------